 All About S.A.L.T.: Deconstructing Silversea’s New Culinary Program

-Silversea Cruises’ new culinary program, S.A.L.T., will debut on Silver Moon.
-The program, encompassing a range of facets of Silversea’s onboard and in port offerings, aims to tell the stories of culture, history and taste that connect travel with culinary traditions.
-S.A.L.T. is overseen by Adam Sachs, a three-time winner of the prestigious James Beard Journalism Award and former Editor-in-Chief of Saveur magazine, is utilizing his journalistic experience and knowledge of food to share the world’s most engaging culinary stories with Silversea’s guests.
+S.A.L.T. is all about connecting our guests to the places we’re going through the lens of food and the people, rituals and flavors behind its culinary traditions.
+The program is overseen by Adam Sachs, a three-time winner of the prestigious James Beard Journalism Award and former Editor-in-Chief of Saveur magazine, is utilizing his journalistic experience and knowledge of food to share the world’s most engaging culinary stories with Silversea’s guests.
 Adam shares his insights on the most popular questions he receives.

 What is S.A.L.T.?